zerynth/docs/docs/reference/libs/solomon/ssd1351/docs/examples.md

 ## Print on oled Display

-Print a string inside a text box on color oled display with different alignments
+Print a string inside a text box on color oled display with different alignments.